ArthurSudbrackIbarra/ISlash-Programming-Language/README.md

 ## Uninstall ISlash

-To completely delete all the resources that islash created in your machine, use the following commands:
+To completely delete all the resources that ISlash created in your machine, use the following commands:

 1. Stop the container.